hhandika/segui/website/docs/api-usage/python/align_concat.md

     concat.from_dir(input_dir)
 ```

-You can also input the alignment paths in a list directly instead of using a directory
+You can also input the alignment paths in a list directly instead of using a directory.
+Replace the `input_dir` with `input_files` and provide a list of paths.
+Then, call the `from_files` method instead of `from_dir`.

 ```python
 import pysegul